Alveo presentation, Open Repositories 2014

 – Own work)

+The laboratory has a data-discovery portal which houses a growing number of data sets.
+We originally called these ‘corpora’ but this turned out to a problem, as (a) many people don’t know what a corpus is or how to tell their corpus from their corpora and (b) it is specific to some disciplines, so these are now know as Collections.
 All the current collections in the lab require researchers to agree to a license, usually via web-click, some require an offline contract.
 This is not Open Data in the normal sense but given the terms under which most of the collections were collected this is the best we can do to make data available as broadly as possible.

 , where an item is defined as a communicative event, e.g., a single text, conversation, utterance or musical performance.
 As with the kinds of repositories familiar to an Open Repositories audience, items can have multiple data streams representing different versions or aspects of the event, including text versions.
 Unlike typical institutional publications repositories the primary kind of